rjsalicco/spring-mvc-demo/README.md

 spring-mvc-demo
 ===
-Put together a demo of a Web application using Spring MVC.
+A simple demo of a Web application using Spring MVC.

 Run the application with mvn jetty:run.